godotengine/godot-docs/classes/class_xrcontroller3d.rst

 **Inherits:** :ref:`XRNode3D<class_XRNode3D>` **<** :ref:`Node3D<class_Node3D>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-A spatial node representing a spatially-tracked controller.
+A 3D node representing a spatially-tracked controller.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-This is a helper spatial node that is linked to the tracking of controllers.
+This is a helper 3D node that is linked to the tracking of controllers.
 It also offers several handy passthroughs to the state of buttons and such on the controllers.

 Controllers are linked by their ID.
 You can create controller nodes before the controllers are available.
 If your game always uses two controllers (one for each hand), you can predefine the controllers with ID 1 and 2; they will become active as soon as the controllers are identified.
 If you expect additional controllers to be used, you should react to the signals and add XRController3D nodes to your scene.